FiditeNemini/CrossBasic/README.md

 # What is CrossBasic?

-An open-source compiler and virtual machine for the Xojo language.
-Compile and Run CrossBasic programs at native machine-code speeds, on any system or architecture supporting C++ compilers [GNU/GCC/G++/clang].
+An open-source compiler and virtual machine for the Xojo programming language (akin to modern Visual Basic).
+Compile and Run CrossBasic programs at native machine-code speeds, on any system or architecture.
 This includes 99.9% of devices - even the web [using emscripten]! 🙏

 # CrossBasic Bytecode Compiler and Virtual Machine 🚀